facebook/pyre-check/scripts/pysa_fuzzer/README.md

 # Python Script Tutorial

-This tutorial will guide you on how to use the provided Python script to generate Python files, configure the analysis environment, run the analysis, and clean up the configuration and temporary files.
+This tutorial will guide you on how to use the provided Python script to generate complex python code with valid flow, configure the analysis environment, run the analysis, and clean up the configuration and temporary files.

 ## Prerequisites

 Before you start, make sure you have the following:

 - Python installed on your system.
-- The `fuzzer2` module installed and properly set up.
+- The `code_generator` module installed and properly set up.
-- Any other dependencies required by the script.
+- The `pyre-check` module installed and properly setup.

 ## Usage